otagobioinformaticsspringschool/shell-genomics-reannz/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-**This lesson has been adapted from the original [Data Carpentry - Shell Genomics](https://datacarpentry.org/shell-genomics/) to be run using the NeSI infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.**
+**This lesson has been adapted from the original [Data Carpentry - Shell Genomics](https://datacarpentry.org/shell-genomics/) to be run using the the REANNZ HPC infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.**

 ## What is a shell and why should I care?